-Schlegel was a functionalist architect.
-He saw possibilities in the aesthetics of modernist design and materials; he was one of the first architects in Denmark to experiment with concrete in architecture.
+Schlegel was an architect schooled and driven by function.
+He saw possibilities in the aesthetics of modernist design and materials; becoming one of the first architects in Denmark to experiment with concrete in architecture.

 Early works show inspiration from the French architect Auguste Perret - le Corbusier's one-time employer - a world leader in reinforced concrete construction.
 This is reflected in one of Schlegel's most important works, Mariebjerg Kapel & Krematorium.

-He completed an apprenticeship as a mason in 1915 and studied and studied architecture at the Royal Danish Academy of Fine Arts, graduating in 1923.
-Schlegel established his own architectural practise in 1934 & designed several furniture ranges in the 1930's; some were pre-fabricated and produced by Frits Hansen.
+He completed an apprenticeship as a mason in 1915 and studied architecture at the Royal Danish Academy of Fine Arts, graduating in 1923.
+Schlegel then established his own architectural practise in 1934 and designed several furniture ranges in the 1930's; some were pre-fabricated and produced by Frits Hansen.
 They had a strong functionalist appearance, with nods to the Bauhaus.
-There are also known lighting designs.
+He also turned his hand to lighting